monafmenezes/bt-current-price/README.md

 <h1 align="center">
     <a href="https://bt-current-price.vercel.app/">🔗 BTCurrent Price</a>
 </h1>
 <p align="center">🚀 Aplicação que mostra em tempo real o valor do Bitcoin BRL e outras criptomoedas como: Atom, Luna, Eth e Dacxi.
-Consumindo a Crypto API [CoinGecko](https://www.coingecko.com/en/api/documentation).
+Consumindo a Crypto API <a href="https://www.coingecko.com/en/api/documentation">CoinGecko</a>.
 Neste você também consegue pesquisar o valor do preço em uma data e hora fornecidas.</p>
 <p align="center">🚀 Application that shows in real time the value of Bitcoin BRL and other cryptocurrencies such as: Atom, Luna, Eth and Dacxi.
 Here you can also search for the price value at a specific date and time.</p>

 ### ✅ Features